andfinally/node-underperforming/README.md

 # node-underperforming
-Node micro-service to tell content people which recent articles are underperforming.
+Node microservice to tell content people which recent articles are underperforming.
 Gets data from Metro newsfeed API and sends notifications to Slack.

 ## Server setup ##